dariofad/dot-emacs/readme.md

 ## Window movement

-Jumping between windows, switching buffers attached to windows, changing windows layout, jump to previous lines are very important features.
+Jumping between windows, switching buffers attached to windows, changing windows layout, jumping to previous points are very important features.
 I currently rely on `ace-window` and `rotate` packages.

 Here is how I use them.

 Window jumps: `M-o 2`